micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-17-rashi_en.md

 ### passuk 16
 <b>I will bless her.</b> What is this blessing?
 It is that she reverted to her youthfulness, as it is said: “Now that I am worn out, shall I have the pleasure [of a son].”
-<b>I will bless her.</b> The ability to breastfeed, when she needed this [ability] on the day of Yitzchok’s feast when people were maliciously saying of them that they took in a foundling from the street.
+<b>I will bless her.</b> The ability to breastfeed, when she needed this [ability] on the day of Yitzchak’s feast when people were maliciously saying of them that they took in a foundling from the street.
 They, [however,] said, “He is our child.”
 So each woman brought her child— but neglected to bring its nursemaid— and she nursed them all.
 This is what is said: “Sarah has nursed the children.”
 Ber.
 Rab. partially alludes to this.

 ### passuk 17
 <b>Avraham fell on his face and laughed.</b> This one [the word וַיִּצְחָק] Onkelos translates, happiness and rejoicing, whereas [the word וַתִּצְחַק] concerning Sarah he interprets as laughter.
 You may learn [from this] that Avraham believed [the prophecy] and rejoiced but Sarah did not believe, and ridiculed.
 That is why God was angry with Sarah but was not angry with Avraham.